oliver-oloughlin/kvdex/README.md

 # KVDB
 Database wrapper for Deno's KV store.
-Allows for easy and type-safe storing/retrieving of data.
+Simple and type-safe storing/retrieving of data.

 Support for indexing.